telerik/kendo-intl/README.md

 ## Installation

-The Internalization library is published as a [scoped NPM package](https://docs.npmjs.com/misc/scope) in the [NPMJS Telerik account](https://www.npmjs.com/~telerik).
+The Internationalization library is published as a [scoped NPM package](https://docs.npmjs.com/misc/scope) in the [NPMJS Telerik account](https://www.npmjs.com/~telerik).

 Install it using NPM.